Wildhoney/Switzerland/README.md

 )));
 ```

 Interestingly it's possible to use any valid event name for the `dispatch` as we simply need a corresponding `addEventListener` of the same name to catch it.
-Once we have our `dispatch` all set up we can then attach the listener by using the native `addEventListener` method on the custom element itself:
+Once we have our event all set up we can attach the listener by using the native `addEventListener` method on the custom element itself:

 ```javascript
 const node = document.querySelector('x-countries');